jb80/CSP/README.md

 6. CSP_AnalysisDiffVF2.py:

-    This script is used after Few Shot Learner and the Embedded Topic Model script in order to analyze the resulting probability of presence/absence and missing in relation to outcomes and by socio-ecological context.
+    This script is used after Few Shot Learner and the Embedded Topic Model script in order to analyze the resulting probability of presence/absence and missing in relation to outcomes and by socio-ecological context and provides individual DP importance figures.

+7. CSP_PSL_ModelBuilder.py:

+    This script contains functions used in the PSL_Analsysi file.
+The functions allow the analysis of association rules via probabilistic soft logic.
+Rules are pre-screened using LASSO regression.

+8. CSP_PSL_Analysis.py:

+    This script is used after Few Shot Learner and the Embedded Topic Model script and reuires the CPS_PSL_ModelBuilder.py and is used to analyze the results via probabilistic soft logic  in relation to outcomes and by socio-ecological context and provides the key configurations figures in the paper.